|“Before, my son had Medicaid, but I didn’t. Now with HIPP, our whole family has health insurance.”|

 Age doesn’t matter.
 Your family member who has Medicaid can be any age.
 So can the family member who can get Employer-Sponsored Insurance.

 For HIPP, a family member means anyone the Employer-Sponsored Insurance plan will allow on your insurance.
 It is usually limited to the person who gets the insurance, their spouse, and children who depend on them.

 After we review your case, we will let you know which family members can get HIPP.

 - When will I find out if I can join HIPP?

 You should get a letter from us about 7 work days after you send in your form.
 If you haven’t heard from us within 10 work days after sending us your form, give us a call at 1-800-440-0493.

 Every insurance plan is different.
 Each has a different premium cost and covers different things.
-To join HIPP, your private insurance plan must:
+To join HIPP, your Employer-Sponsored Insurance plan must:

 To find this information, look at your summary of benefits.
 You can get this from your employer.

 - When I started work, I didn’t sign up for insurance.
 How do I sign up now?